rcmccartney/MathExpressions/README.txt

 will appear in a 'classifier' subfolder, while results for segmentation will appear in a 'segment' subfolder.
 Inside each subfolder the results are broken down into directories by training and test set, as well as by classification model used.

+For part 3 the output for the ground truth classes and segments goes into output/parse_gt.
+The output when doing the full pipeline (segmentation, classification, and parsing) goes to output/parse_all.